 The Puppet was introduced in 2005 and taken as the biggest player in the CM industry with excellent market share.
-It was founded by the Luke Kanies and written in Ruby programming language.
-Ruby is an open-source programming language runs on all major operating systems like Linux, Windows, Unix, Mac OS etc.
+It was founded by Luke Kanies and written in Ruby programming language.
+Ruby is an open-source programming language the runs on all major operating systems like Linux, Windows, Unix, Mac OS, etc.

 Ansible was introduced in 2012 by AnsibleWorks which is owned by the Red Hat now and witnesses much smaller market share than Puppet.
 It is natural because Ansible is recent while Puppet has been around a lot longer.
-Puppet is also an open source version and it has an enterprise edition too, Ansible Tower.
+Puppet is also an open-source version and it has an enterprise edition too, Ansible Tower.
 It is written in Python programming language and meant to be lightweight with fast deployment features.

 Python is built into Linux and Unix system, so running and getting Ansible up is fairly simple and quick.
 It is agentless and easy to set up or use.
 It accepts command in almost all programming languages and it is considered a big benefit in the favor of Ansible.
 It includes hundreds of modules to support a wider number of integrations, like AWS and more.

-To know the Ansible and Puppet more in terms of setup, use, scheduling, GUI, scalability, let us refer the sections below.
+To know the Ansible and Puppet more in terms of setup, use, scheduling, GUI, scalability, let us refer to the sections below.

 Puppet is easy to install and use.
 It is model-driven built for system administrators in mind.
 It is based on the client-server architecture and you may install Puppet on multiple servers together.
 Puppet uses its own declarative language and installation takes 10 to 30 minutes approximately based on the environment and needs.

 Ansible has a master and no agents running on the client machines, most functions are performed over SSH protocol only.
 It is quite simple, agentless and uses YAML syntax.
-The complex tasks are managed in configuration files named as playbooks and commands can be written in almost any programming language.
+The complex tasks are managed in configuration files named playbooks and commands can be written in almost any programming language.
 Ansible is written in Python which is built into most Linux and Unix deployments, making setup easier and faster.

 Despite being complicated in more ways, Puppet has certain advantages over Ansible in terms of usage.
 The biggest advantage is that if you have any syntax errors, they are quickly highlighted in Puppet before you run the task.
 Tasks are executed in a specific sequence in case of Ansible and you are not notified for the failure of specific tasks until the complete task is executed.
 And more importantly, YAML is not an easy syntax to debug.